sevvandi/sevvandi.github.io/_posts/2019-11-06-Dobin-for-time-series.md

 We see this point corresponds to the window with the highest spike in the time series, as this is the only spike greater than 75 units.

-So, in summary *dobin* can be used as a dimension reduction technique for outlier detection for time series data,  as long as the data is prepared appropriately.
+So, in summary *dobin* can be used as a dimension reduction technique for anomaly detection for time series data,  as long as the data is prepared appropriately.